-If you use these sites and are around injectors who haven't yet tried injecting into them, remember that seeing you do it may encourage them to try.
+If you use these sites and are around people who inject who haven't yet tried injecting into them, remember that seeing you do it may encourage them to try.

 If you are injecting into your arms now, it would be well worth promising yourself that if you ever find yourself contemplating using any of them, you'll stop injecting.